Refugees and Migrants - The Facts

 Asylum seekers who have not had their claim processed are unable to work in the UK.
 Once their claim has been approved, a refugee may look for a job, but they often face many barriers to employment such as language ability, non-recognition of qualifications, discrimination and gaps on their CV.
 In fact, refugees in the UK are 4 times more likely to be unemployed than people born here, and on average earn about half the amount per week that UK nationals do.

-Is the UK government planning to send asylum seekers to Rwanda?
+Why did UK government plan to send asylum seekers to Rwanda?

 Helpful online resources to keep up to date with the facts about migrants and refugees: